MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * Interacting with candidates while they are "interns"
 * Interacting with candidates on graduate recruitment activities

 *Once a mentor has selected a graduate, the graduate joins the mentors team.
-It is important that the team is happy to support the mentor*
+It is important that the team is happy to support the mentor.*

 ### What interactions does a mentor have with their graduate